shotgunsoftware/tk-core/docs/initializing.rst

 All default Toolkit engines and integrations are using a ``basic`` prefix, e.g. the Maya engine has got a plugin id of ``basic.maya``, Nuke is ``basic.nuke`` etc.

-By specifying ``basic.*`` in the *plugin Ids* field on the Pipeline Configuration, the configuraiton will be used by all the default (basic) Toolkit integrations.
-If you wanted a special configuration to only apply to certaing software integrations, you can specify this:
+By specifying ``basic.*`` in the *plugin Ids* field on the Pipeline Configuration, that configuration will be used by all the default (basic) Toolkit integrations.
+If you wanted a special configuration to only apply to certain software integrations, you can specify this:

 .. image:: ./resources/initializing/plugin_ids.png
     :width: 700px